curl/curl/docs/FEATURES.md

 ## MQTT

- - Subscribe to and publish topics using url scheme `mqtt://broker/topic`
+ - Subscribe to and publish topics using URL scheme `mqtt://broker/topic`

 ## Footnotes